 Florida law provides for what happens to someone’s assets when they are survived by a spouse.
 How the assets of the deceased person will pass, without a valid estate plan in place at the time of death, will depend on a few factors.
 For one, if the couple had signed a pre-nuptial agreement with terms outlining what would happen upon the death of one of the spouses, it is likely that that pre-nuptial agreement would control what happens to the deceased’s assets.

 Otherwise, in the instance where the deceased and surviving spouse did not have any children, the surviving spouse would be entitled to 100% of the deceased’s estate.
 The same rings true if the deceased and the surviving spouse had children together at the time of death – the surviving spouse would inherit the deceased’s entire estate.
 Things are different, however, in instances where the deceased and surviving spouse have children from outside of their relationship.
-In these instances, Section 732.102, Florida Statutes, states that the surviving spouse will only be entitled to 50% of the deceased’s estate, the remaining half to pass to the deceased’s heirs via Florida’s intestate succession laws.
+In these instances, Section 732.102, Florida Statutes, states that the surviving spouse will only be entitled to 50% of the deceased’s estate, the remaining half to pass to the deceased’s heirs via Florida’s laws.

 In Florida, when someone passes away without an estate plan in place, their assets will be distributed in accordance with the intestate succession laws.
 Generally speaking, Section 732.103, Florida Statutes, is home to Florida’s intestate line of succession.
 Assets which do not pass to a surviving spouse will pass accordingly:

 - To the descendants of the deceased;

 - If there are no descendants, to the parents of the deceased;